-The first wave of surveys was conducted in 2013 covering Indonesia, Bangladesh and Ghana.
-Then, a second wave was developed in 2015.
-Finally, the third set of surveys for these countries was conducted in 2018.
+The first wave of surveys was conducted in 2013 covering Indonesia, Bangladesh and Ghana, 2014 for Ethiopia and 2015 for Zimbabwe.
+Follow up surveys have been conducted for the African countries.
 MOOP is now publishing the data online to facilitate further research by the wider community of academics, researchers and students.
 Approximately 1200 households were sampled in each country and interviewed using a near-identical questionnaire.
 The samples consists of households with current migrants and households with no current migrants, defined below.

-This document is for the 2018 survey in Ghana.
-The Global Survey was conducted in the Centre and North of Ghana covering five regions of Brong Ahafo, Northern Region, Upper West, Upper East, and the Volta region.
+This document is for the 2015 survey in Ghana.
+The survey was conducted in the Centre and North of Ghana covering five regions of Brong Ahafo, Northern Region, Upper West, Upper East, and the Volta region.
 These regions were selected on the basis of data provided from the 2010 Ghana Population and Housing census by the Ghana Statistical Service, which indicated that these regions were the major source areas of internal migration in Ghana.
 In addition, the Brong Ahafo region was selected because it is both a major source as well as a major destination region (GSS 2010).
 These regions also represent various ecological zones of Ghana.
 The Northern, Upper East, Upper West regions are located in the northern savannah zone.